 - Although declination rates are an imperfect means of evaluating the effectiveness of criminal justice in Indian country or elsewhere, the second report shows that with few exceptions, areas where the largest populations of American Indian people live and suffer from the most serious crime rates, such as the Southwest and the Northern Plains states (which together handled approximately 70 percent of the 2,542 cases resolved in 2013), federal declination rates were the lowest in the nation.
 For instance, South Dakota had the second to highest number of cases resolved in the country last year, 470 cases and one of the lowest declination rates of 26 percent.
 Arizona resolved the highest number of cases, 733 cases and had a declination rate of 28 percent.

 Establishment of the Office of Tribal Justice as Separate Component within the Justice Department

-- On November 17, 2010, Attorney General Holder announced the establishment of the Office of Tribal Justice (OTJ) as a separate component within the organizational structure of the Department.
-OTJ has a key role in the Department’s ongoing initiative to improve public safety in Indian Country, and serves as an important resource on matters of Indian law.
-In late 2012, Tracy Toulou, who had served on detail as OTJ Director since 2000, was selected as the first permanent Director of the Office.
+- On Nov.
+17, 2010, Attorney General Holder announced the establishment of the Office of Tribal Justice (OTJ) as a separate component within the organizational structure of the department.
+OTJ has a key role in the Department’s ongoing initiative to improve public safety in Indian Country and serves as an important resource on matters of Indian law.
+In 2012, Tracy Toulou, who had served on detail as OTJ Director since 2000, was selected as the first permanent director of the office.